temisAP/PBL_paneles/README.md

             Subset 3:
             Subset 4:
               1 for hinges between panels
+              2 for hinges between first panel and triangular support Subset 5:
+              1 for triangular support
-              2 for hinges between first panel and triangle support the two numbers after low bar enumerates the part within the product
+      the two numbers after low bar enumerates the part within the product

 ## About parametrization